earthly/earthly/docs/earthfile/earthfile.md

 #### Description

 The clause `WITH DOCKER` initializes a Docker daemon to be used in the context of a `RUN` command.
 The Docker daemon can be pre-loaded with a set of images using options such as `-pull` and `--load`.
 Once the execution of the `RUN` command has completed, the Docker daemon is stopped and all of its data is deleted, including any volumes and network configuration.
+Any other files that may have been created are kept, however.

 The clause `WITH DOCKER` automatically implies the `RUN --privileged` flag.